brianosoro/STKPush/README.md

 3. Passkey and other test values are found here https://developer.safaricom.co.ke/test_credentials
 4. Configure the constants.php found in the libs folder (stkpush/libs/constants.php)
 5. Play Around and Don't hesitate to Go Live.
-6. See me around buy me a Drink , people think I am a Foodie.
+6. If you happen to see me around buy me a Drink , people think I am a Foodie.

 www.brianosoro.com
 info@brianosoro.com